apple/coremltools/docs-guides/source/multifunction-models.md

 mlmodel_2.save("adapted_model_2.mlpackage")
 ```

-If we want to deploy both these variants of models in a
-single app, we can combine them into a single model.
+To deploy both these variants of models in a single app, combine them into a single model.
-This can be done by creating a `MultiFunctionDescriptor`
-to specify what models to merge and the new function name in the merged model.
+Create a `MultiFunctionDescriptor` to specify which models to merge and what the new function name
+will be in the merged model.
 You can then use the `save_multifunction`
 utility to produce a merged multifunction Core ML model.

 ```python